-Fixed rate terms include 30-Year, 25-Year, 20-Year, 15-Year, and 10-Year notes.
+Fixed rates include 30-Year, 25-Year, 20-Year, 15-Year, and 10-Year terms.
 Fixed rate loans are better suited for clients who intend to stay in a property long term or for those who prefer the peace of mind of being locked into a low rate over the life of the loan.

 Adjustable rates include 5/1 ARMS and 7/1 ARMS, respectively.
 A 5/1 ARM is fixed for the first five years of the term, and will then adjust at month 60.
 A 7/1 ARM will adjust at month 84.
 Adjustable rates are favored by buyers who prefer a lower interest rate up front because they intend to pay the mortgage off sooner or they plan to sell/refinance the property before the initial adjustment.

 - Primary, Second homes, and Investment properties

 - Debt ratio maximum is 50% with automated approval